WICG/navigation-api/README.md

 - To react to navigations that have completed, use the `navigatesuccess` or `navigateerror` events on `appHistory`.
 Note that these will only be fired asynchronously, after any handlers passed to the `navigate` event's `event.transitionWhile()` method have completed.

-- To watch a particular entry to see when it's navigated to, navigated from, or becomes unreachable, use that `AppHistoryEntry`'s `navigateto`, `navigatefrom`, and `dispose` events.
+- To watch a particular entry to see when it's navigated to, navigated from, finishes any async navigation processes, or becomes unreachable, use that `AppHistoryEntry`'s `navigateto`, `navigatefrom`, `finish`, and `beforedispose` events.
 See the [Per-entry events](#per-entry-events) section for more details.

 ## Integration with the existing history API and spec